 Why Does Local Journalism Matter?

-Funded by the DCF and the Local Journalism Initiative, this program embeds college students who are aspiring journalists as reporting interns in Delaware news outlets.
-The goals of DCF Journalism Internship Program are to:
+Funded by the DCF and LJI, this program embeds college students who are aspiring journalists as reporting interns in Delaware news outlets.
+The goals of the DCF Journalism Internship Program are to:

 - Increase high-quality local news, which strengthens our democracy and civic engagement;

-- Increase the population of future journalists who have experience with and are committed to covering historically underrepresented communities, including BIPOC; and
+- Increase the population of future journalists who have experience with and are committed to covering historically underrepresented communities, including BIPOC.

 Questions?
 Contact Allison Taylor Levine, 302.345.0589.